maxstollmayer/calculator/README.md

 ## Usage

 Clone the repository using and change into the newly created directory.
 Using GHC 9.4.8 or later compile with `ghc -isrc --make src/Main.hs -o calculate`.
-Now run `./calculate [OPTION] [EXPRESSION...]` with.
+Now run `./calculate [OPTION] [EXPRESSION...]`.

 ### Options